keduba/my_test/content/post/the-blue-screen-of-death/index.md

 * Use an external hard disk or a USB stick.
 * Back up to an online storage system or server.
   This will help you when the evil day arrives though I hope it never does.

-### Codes to resurrect the PC

-Suppose the dreaded event occurs, there's no need to throw up your hands in despair.
-There are a couple of things you can try to see if you can resolve the problem yourself.
-Here are a number of them:

-*
-*

 ### Try a Linux USB